-I’m often asked:
+I’ve often been asked:

 “What exactly does a Spanish (literature) professor research*?”